osism/ansible-collection-services/roles/netbox/README.rst

 Configures, if netbox should offer a metrics endpoint which can be monitored.

-.. zuul:rolevar:: netbox_initializers
+.. zuul:rolevar:: netbox_max_db_wait_time
-   :default: - custom_fields
+   :default: 90
-             - device_roles
-             - device_types
-             - groups
-             - manufacturers
-             - object_permissions
-             - prefix_vlan_roles
-             - sites
-             - tags
-             - users
-             - webhooks

-List of files which contain preconfigured settings for netbox data.
-(Like device types, custom fields, etc.)
+Time to wait for the database.

 .. zuul:rolevar:: netbox_extra
    :default: {}